Table of Contents

 Anaphylaxis is the worst expression of the type I hypersensitivity reaction.
 After invasion of the antigens (allergens) into the body, an antigen-antibody-reaction occurs.
 The participating antibodies are IgE-antibodies, which bind to the receptor of the mast cells with their Fc-fragment.
 If antigens bind to the binding site of the IgE-antibody, this triggers receptor activation with subsequent degranulation of the mast cell.

 The anaphylactic reaction occurs in four severity degrees – from the locally limited skin reaction to further general symptoms like vertigo and headaches, to a drop in blood pressure and tachycardia, bronchospasm and circulatory arrest.

 The pseudo-allergic reaction is a non-immunologically mediated reaction.
 Mast cell degranulation occurs as a response to a direct physical (eg, thermic influences) or chemical signal.

 3. Neurogenic Shock

 The neurogenic or spinal shock is not very frequent.
 It occurs in the context of traumas of the medulla or the brain stem.
 In this case, circulatory insufficiency occurs due to failure of neurogenic circulatory reaction.
-Therapy occurs causally, with the removal of the cause and the administration of volume.
+Therapy occurs casually, with the removal of the cause and the administration of volume.